chdeese/chdeese/README.md

 ## About Me
-I'm Christian Deese, a student Unity programmer!
+I'm Christian Deese, a video game programmer!

 I am looking for part-time job opportunities that I can work on during schooling!
 Reach out to me at cdeesemail@gmail.com or connect with me on [LinkedIn](https://www.linkedin.com/in/christian-deese-ab890828b/)